xiota/geany-preview/README.md

 * [Screenplain](https://github.com/vilcans/screenplain) is used to process screenplays written in [Fountain](https://www.fountain.io/).

+Custom stylesheets and other settings may changed by editing files in the `geany/plugins/preview` config folder.
+Currently, only the stylesheet used by screenplain may be edited.
+To reset the stylesheet, delete it.
+It will be recreated the next time a fountain document is processed.

 ## Requirements

 This plugin depends on the following libraries and programs: